-Bankruptcy, 401k and You: How Bankruptcy May Affect Your 401k Retirement Savings
+How Bankruptcy May Affect Your 401k Retirement Savings

-older couple concerned about 401kOne of the primary concerns most individuals have about declaring bankruptcy is what they could lose.
+One of the primary concerns individuals have about declaring bankruptcy is what they could lose.
+Bankruptcy, particularly Chapter 7, is a trade off where the government will clean the slate on your debts, but in exchange, you may have to give up some assets outside of “necessities.”
 Often clients ask if their 401k’s will go to creditors if they declare bankruptcy.

 If you live in Florida, your 401k is protected in two different ways.
-In fact, if you file for either Chapter 7 (a dissolution) or Chapter 13 bankruptcy (a reorganization), in most cases your retirement plan money will be safe from your creditors.
+In fact, if you file for either Chapter 7 (a liquidiation) or Chapter 13 bankruptcy (a reorganization), in most cases your retirement plan money will be safe from your creditors.

 Individual Bankruptcy Background